Published: October 20, 2019

 The ingredients in G FUEL are not unique to their supplement.
 Vitamins such as C, E, and B-complex along with Taurine, L-Citrulline, Caffeine, Glucoronolactone, and L-Carnitine are a common “energy blend” for many other energy supplements.

 However, some of these ingredients come in different forms.
 For example, methylated-B12 is the best choice for absorption and use for energy.
-G FUEL certainly did their research because they have chosen all the correct forms of such ingredients in their product.
+G FUEL appears to have done their research for such examples.

 Furthermore, their amounts per serving are generally recognized as safe (GRAS) for normal consumption.